Tyrian-Misfits/website/README.md

 5. From the newly created folder, start the Hugo server and make sure the site renders correctly: `hugo server`.
 6. Make your changes and ensure that everything renders correctly.
 7. Commit your changes and [submit the pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

+### Repository Owners

+If you have write access to the repositories, then you don't need to submit a pull request.
+You can push directly.
+Everything is the same up through step 6.

+7. Run the `hugo` command to build the site into the `public` folder.
+If the changes were major, you may need to delete the previous material first.
+8. Go into the `public` folder and commit and push the changes directly.
+9. Commit and push the changes you made to the `website-source` repository as well.